canalplus/rx-player/doc/api/Miscellaneous/plugins.md

 };
 ```

-As you can see, this function takes two arguments:
+As you can see, this function takes three arguments:

   1. **url**: The URL the Manifest request should normally be performed at.